jamiemccrindle/async-iterator-benchmarks/docs/BLOG.md

 - `[Symbol.asyncIterator]()` returns an object with a `next()` method
 - next() returns a `Promise`
 - If this is the last value, the `Promise` should resolve to `{ done: true }`
-- Otherwise it should resolve to `{ value: value, done: false }` where value is the next value
+- Otherwise it should resolve to `{ value: value, done: false }` where `value` is the next value

 This is somewhat more complicated than the `async function*` syntax but can be used to solve problems that `async function*` can't.
 For example, it is useful for turning a stream of events into an async iterable.

 ## Turning a stream of events into an async iterable

-Async iterators make it possible to turn code that requires callbacks to one that has control flow that's easier to follow e.g.
+Async iterators make it possible to turn code that requires callbacks to one that has control flow that's easier to follow.
+At Investec, we often have to take streams of data from various input sources, tranform it and send it on to various output sources.
+The standard mechanism to support reading streams of data is event based, for example to read lines from a file the event based syntax looks something like this:

-Instead of this syntax:

 ```javascript
 lineReader.on("line", line => {